Networks Tab: Manage Mediation Networks

 Understand Auto CPM

 Use Auto CPM to maximize revenue and save time by automating the task of updating network CPMs to reflect the demand for your ad inventory.
 Turning on Auto CPM enables MoPub to regularly adjust network CPMs based on the historical data we collect from the network.
-We have expanded this feature to most of our supported networks.
-You can enable Auto CPM for your entire inventory or just a subset of your waterfall.
-By enabling Auto CPM, you agree that it’s your responsibility to monitor the changes to your waterfall and manage them accordingly.
+You can enable Auto CPM for your entire inventory or just a subset of it.
+By enabling Auto CPM, you agree that it’s your responsibility to monitor the changes to your demand sources and manage them accordingly.

 Some finer points: